 To evaluate whether LI-ESWT or low-intensity extracorporeal shock wave treatment is a reliable and effective therapy option, research is still on to assess its effects.

 The process of LI-ESWT for Erectile Dysfunction starts by using low-intensity shock waves.
 So a practitioner utilized a handheld probe to administer these waves.
 The medium for conducting the shock impulses is a gel.
 Administering sound waves to the penis encourages the creation of new blood vessels and may even help dissolve plaque formation in existing vessels.
 ED is primarily due to poor blood flow.
-So shockwave treatment may improve the blood flow leading to greater erections and sexual function.
+So shockwave treatment may improve blood flow to the penis leading to greater erections and sexual function.

 People usually don’t require anesthetics, although they could feel a stinging in the treatment region.